anand-sharan/project-work-one/README.md

 * Bottom 5 states with least number of cases
 * Correlation with per capita income

+## Assumption

+* We have included US data sets
+* We have included last 60 days of data

 ## Charts and Tables
 * Total Existing Cases
 * Total Existing Cases by Each State